jahvi/generator-htmlemail/README.md

 ## Contributing

-Feel free to submit bugs or pull requests, just make sure to follow the same coding guidelines.
+Feel free to submit bugs or pull requests, just make sure to target the develop branch and follow the same coding style.

 ## License